Gpx/gpx.github.io/posts/null-components-should-be-hooks.md

 Every rule has an exception and this one is no exception.

 If your hook gets called frequently—maybe because it's using `useContext` with a context that changes often—you might have a problem.
 Your hook will cause its caller component to re-render every time.
 This can lead to performance issues.
-In this case a null component is a better choice.
+In this case, a null component is a better choice.
 My advice is to keep the hook but call it from a null component:

 ```jsx
 function UpdatePageTitle() {